 - Place the pan in the slow cooker with no water on the bottom.

-- In the Oven:
+- Cooking in the Oven:

 - Use the same instructions as the slow cooking instructions except bake at 375° for 20-25 minutes or until fruit is bubbly.

 If you are nuts for nuts like we are, you will find that the addition of nuts is absolutely amazing!
 It will take something that is great and make it extraordinary.
+If the butter isn’t melting in a way that is covering all of the oats, go ahead and move the butter around to get even melting.

 Also, if you like lots of crisp topping, you’ll love how much crisp topping this recipe produces.